tgolowan/meraki-google-assistant/README.md

 What do you want the Assistant to say in response?
 Sure, will do.

 Click on THAT > Webhooks > Make a web request > Fill in the fields > Create action > Finish.

+3.
 URL: Paste URL from PythonAnywhere http://USERNAME.pythonanywhere.com/enable_ssid

 Method: POST

 Content Type: text/plain

 Body: enable_ssid

 Now, let’s create an applet which is going to disable your wifi: Create > Click on THIS > Choose Google Assistant > Say a simple phrase > Fill out the fields > Create Trigger > Automatically brings us to “If THIS then THAT” statement, What do you want to say?
 Disable guest wifi
 What do you want the Assistant to say in response?
 Sure, will do.
 Click on THAT > Webhooks > Make a web request > Fill in the fields > Create action > Finish.

 URL: Paste URL from PythonAnywhere http://USERNAME.pythonanywhere.com/disable_ssid

 Method: POST

 Content Type: text/plain

 Body: disable_ssid

+3.Meraki API
+Now uyou can use flask.app.py file and copy paste it to pythonanywhere Put the API key , SSID Number and Network ID